SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 ```

 **Beware to not mix those properties** between parent and child.
-If your child tries to mach its parent, while its parent tries to fit its child's
+If your child tries to match its parent, while its parent tries to fit its child's
 content, the size will be 0 plus the border width.

 When the parent uses "fit content" and the child uses "match parent", there is
 no way to determine the size.
 In such cases, the size of both the parent and
 the child will be 0@0.

 ### Layout strategy and constraints